1

 24

-LPA, accompanied by caregiver Salgado and Licensee Salgado, toured the interior and exterior of the facility, and inspected each room.
-The facility was clean, sanitary and in good repair.
+LPA, accompanied by licensee, toured the interior and exterior of the facility, and inspected the rooms.
+The facility was clean and in good repair.
 Pathways were free of obstruction and slip hazards.
 Client bedrooms contained the required furnishings.
 Doors, windows, toilets, and showers were in working order.
-Extra linens and hygiene supplies were present, as well as Personal Protective Equipment.
-The facility had sufficient space and equipment to facilitate dining, laundry, visitation, meetings, and activities.
+Extra linens and hygiene supplies were present.
+The facility had sufficient space and equipment to facilitate dining, laundry, visitation, meetings, and client activities.
+The facility’s internal temperature was 75 degrees F during the visit.
+Refrigerator and freezer temperatures were within regulatory range.
+LPA observed, via measurement with a thermometer device, that hot water temperature in bathroom used by clients was 107.8 degrees F.

-There was at least 2 days of perishable food, and at least 7 days non-perishable food present.
-Cooking, dining equipment and utensils were present, and all safely stored.
-There were no toxic chemicals or poisons accessible to clients.
-Medications were properly labeled, as required, and stored in locked areas.
-The facility-maintained medication logs which LPA’s reviewed.
+There was at least 2 days of perishable food, and at least 7 days non-perishable food present, all safely stored.
+Cooking/dining equipment and utensils were present.
+There were no sharp objects, toxic chemicals/poisons, fireplaces, or open-faced heaters accessible to clients.
+Medications were labeled, as required, and stored in a locked closet.
+Confidential records were stored in locked areas.